pulakmehta/YAMLparsing/README.md

 # YAMLparsing
+Version: 1.0
-1. Author: Pulak Mehta
+Author: Pulak Mehta
-2. Email: pulak.mehta@nokia.com
+Email: pulak.mehta@nokia.com
-3. Date: April 8,2021
+Date: April 19,2021
-4. Objective: This script can merge children and parent YAML files.
-More details here -
-5. Coding language used: Python 3.9.1
+Objective: This script can merge children and parent YAML files.
+More details here - Coding language used: Python 3.9.1
-6. Operating System: Nokia Win10 PC
+Operating System: Nokia Win10 PC
-7. Dependencies:
+Dependencies:
-7.1 Please ensure that the libraries "PyYAML
+  - Please ensure that the PyYAML python library is installed Files included:
-7.2
-8. Files included:
-8.1. mergeScript.py: This file
-8.2.
-Error Codes.txt: This file contains various error codes, that will come up
+  - scriptYaml.py: This file contains the merging program.
+Users need to call
+  - testing.py: Contains the code used to perform the testing
+  - Travis.yaml: This file contains the code to test on YAML
+  - TestCase: # Contains all the test case
+     -  Given: 4 test cases provided in the prompt (int/float/string, lists, nested key-value, sister folder)
+     -  Merge: YAML files for testing the deeper testing of the merging functionality

+# Error codes (these are the error codes and their meaning in the code)
+Error:
+ - Error 1: The location of the child YAML file couldn't be found.
+The user should recheck the directory provided
+ - Error 2: There was an issue in merging the YAML file.
+Please check the YAML file format
+ - Error 99: Unknown error was encountered.
+Please email support@support.com with you case for further investigation